bbauska/meta-html-css-in-depth/readme.md

   style="width:35%" />
 </p>

-<p>First is the restaurant's name, little lemon, which I put into the header.</p>
+<p>First is the restaurant's name, little lemon, which I put into the header.<br/>
-<p>In the main element, I type menu and for the footer, I type About Us.</p>
+In the main element, I type menu and for the footer, I type About Us.<br/>
-<p>After saving, next, I will open up extra.CSS.</p>
+After saving, next, I will open up extra.CSS.</p>

 <p>First of all, write the rules for the body, followed by the header
-name and then the footer.</p>
+name and then the footer.<br/>
-<p>First for the body, I need to use the display property to code the grid.</p>
+First for the body, I need to use the display property to code the grid.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 143. extra.css (133) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">